opea-project/GenAIInfra/cloud-service-provider/azure/aks/terraform/README.md

 Use the commands below to create AKS cluster.
 User has to input their Azure subscription id while running the following commands when prompted.
-User should also input their decision to install Cosmos DB as part of the installation when prompted.

 ```bash
 terraform plan --var-file opea-chatqna.tfvars -out opea-chatqna.plan